GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

       INTEGER 65537
 ```

-To understand what’s actually going on here, we need to look at [RFC 5280](https://tools.ietf.org/html/rfc5280#page-117), which defines the syntax for X.509 v3 certificates in ASN.1 DER notation:
+To understand what's actually going on here, we need to look at [RFC 5280](https://tools.ietf.org/html/rfc5280#page-117), which defines the syntax for X.509 v3 certificates in ASN.1 DER notation:

 ```text
 SubjectPublicKeyInfo  ::=  SEQUENCE  {